shantnu/Path/content/Interviewing-Spiritually.md

-# Interviewing Spiritually
+# A Meditation to Deal with Stressful Job Interviews

-## How NOT to panic at interviews
+## Or How NOT to panic at interviews